The Ultimate AZ 104 Study Guide for Azure Administrators

 Monitor and Maintain Azure Resources (10-15%)

-Backup and disaster recovery are equally vital skills.
-You will be tested on your ability to:
+Backup and recovery are also vital skills.
+You will be tested on these tasks:

 Your Strategic Four-Week AZ-104 Study Plan